 Jobs within the environmental science field are projected to grow about 15 percent

 through 2022, the U.S. Department of Labor, Bureau of Labor Statistics says

-Many courses in this program are hands-on and designed to get students outside and
+Many courses in the environmental science program are hands-on and designed to immerse

-as they work with professionals in environmental science related fields.
+develop real-world experience as they work with professionals in environmental science

 A multi-faceted approach

-Students majoring in environmental science benefit from working with faculty who
+As an environmental science student, you will benefit from working with faculty who

 are conducting cutting-edge research involving environmental problems.
-CASNR has long
+The Ferguson